Steven Kwan Player Props: Guardians vs. Pirates

-The Cleveland Guardians, including Steven Kwan and his .467 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Quinn Priester and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.
+Steven Kwan -- with a slugging percentage of .419 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians against the Pittsburgh Pirates, with Mitch Keller on the hill, on July 18 at 7:05 PM ET.

-He collected two extra-base hits in his last game (4-for-5 with a double, a home run and three RBI) against the Rangers.
+He had a one-hit performance in his most recent game (1-for-3) against the Pirates.

 Steven Kwan Game Info & Props vs. the Pirates